JanneMattila/www/docs/_posts/2024/01/2024-01-22-using-azure-ip-ranges-and-service-tags.markdown

 then you can use these service tags directly in your firewall rules.
 More information can be found [here](https://learn.microsoft.com/en-us/azure/firewall/service-tags).

-Example Azure Firewall rule using `AzureMonitor` service tag`:
+Example Azure Firewall rule using `AzureMonitor` service tag:

 {% include imageEmbed.html width="60%" height="60%" link="/assets/posts/2024/01/22/using-azure-ip-ranges-and-service-tags/fw.png" %}